Model fine-tuningΒΆ

 .

-Additional note: When fine-tuning on datasets that are quite different to the original dataset which the foundation model was trained on, we recommend to add a subset of the original dataset to the dataset the fine-tuning is performed on.
+Additional note: When fine-tuning on datasets that are quite different to the original dataset which the pre-trained model was trained on, we recommend to add a subset of the original dataset to the dataset the fine-tuning is performed on.
 The proportion to which the original dataset should extend the new data points (e.g., 50:50 or 90:10 ratio) is a hyperparameter to experiment with and the optimal choice may depend on how chemically different the new data is from the original data.